 Even in the ever-growing mirrorless camera market, there are always some good DSLRs pouring left and right.
-No matter the price and the category you can still find a DSLR that can compete with almost any mirrorless camera inside its price bracket.
+No matter the price and the category you can still find a DSLR that can compete with almost any mirrorless camera and even the superzoom camera like Canon Poweshot SX70 HS inside its price bracket.
 It’s true that some mirrorless cameras even managed to overshadow their DSLR counterparts and continue to do so.
 Still, there’s one category of cameras left where the DSLRs still reign supreme and can’t be touched by any mirrorless cameras and that’s the most expensive and workhorse cameras like the Canon 1D X Mark II we are reviewing today.

 The reliability, speed, ruggedness and endurance of these types of DSLRs still can’t be matched by anything.
-Still, that doesn’t necessarily guarantee that the 1DX Mark II will be a flawless camera.
+Still, that doesn’t necessarily guarantee that the 1DX Mark II will be a flawless and the best Canon camera ever introduced in the market.
 It should at least come close to that when you take into account the demanding audience it is targeted at.
 We are really excited to see what the newest iteration of Canon’s flagship cameras brings to the table and what kind of improvements come with it in comparison to its predecessor.
 Will the Canon’s reputation in this part of the camera market still remain intact or is it going to be shaken a little?
-Let’s see!

 As you would, the 1D X Mark II packs some serious punch when it comes to its body and there’s certainly a lot of it.
 Being made out of magnesium alloy and weighing 1530g it’s a behemoth in the world of DSLRs.
 This may be a deal breaker for some, but those wishing for a more balance when using their telephoto lenses handheld or who wish the best battery life available have no choice but to learn to live and work with a camera of this size.
 One area where everyone will appreciate the extra heft is the build quality.
 This is where the 1D X Mark II really shines.
 Right from the time that you take the camera in your hands, you can feel it’s robustness and how comfortable it is to hold no matter if you hold it in landscape or portrait orientation.
 This has always been a great selling point for this type of cameras and the story holds true for 1D X Mark II as well.
 Expandability is also a big plus with this camera because there’s a multitude of different ports hidden beneath all those flaps.
 These are the USB 3.0 and HDMI ports, headphone and microphone jacks, dual CF card slots (one is a regular one and the other is a faster CFast 2.0 slot) and there’s also a socket to connect a wired remote.
 As this is a camera where control is the key to allowing the photographers to take those money shots, we should take a look at all of the available controls on the camera itself.
 Looking at the front of the camera you will find two sets of buttons; two depth of field preview buttons and two customizable M-Fn buttons.
 So not much is going on here.